DangAsian/opentableapi/Answer to technical questions.md

 1) I spent just short of 1.5 hours writing this code.
 I didn't quite understand the user story "which restaurants are currently available".
    I would get more insight on this, and improve it accordingly.
 I would also work more on testing and CSS (WCAG 2.0 AA accessibillity).
-   Additionally, I would also fix some edge cases, and also build a function to change pages.
+   Additionally, I would also fix some edge cases, build a function to change pages, and learn how to test using Enzyme.

-2) redux
+2) Redux to fetch restaurants upon submit.

 3) Never had to do this, but interested to know the answer.